-Other arguments (except for -c) are assumed to be either loader flag arguments, or C-compatible object programs, typically produced by an earlier cc run, or perhaps libraries of C-compatible routines.
+Other arguments are taken to be either loader flag arguments, or C-compatible object programs, typically produced by an earlier cc run, or perhaps libraries of C-compatible routines.
 These programs, together with the results of any compilations specified, are loaded (in the order given) to produce an executable program with name a.out.